vigatron/vhliboptimal/README.md

 }
 ```

 ---

 ### 💡 A Fun Geek Note: 2016 FPGA vs 2026 C++ (The Branching Dilemma)

 You might wonder: *How does the modern C++ version compare to the 2016 FPGA implementation?*

-The answer lies in the fundamental difference between hardware and software when dealing with **unpredictable branching** during contour tracing.
+The answer lies in the fundamental difference between hardware pipelines and software execution when dealing with **unpredictable branching** during contour tracing.

+#### 🛑 The Dilemma: CPU Reality
-- **CPU Reality:** Tracing irregular shapes creates chaotic control flow.
-Branch mispredictions (15–25 cycle penalty on modern cores) and data-dependent bitwise operations on dynamic BitField indices create significant stalls.
-SIMD (AVX2/NEON) helps a lot during initial grid scanning, but is nearly useless in the extraction/tracing phase.
+Tracing irregular shapes creates chaotic control flow.
+Branch mispredictions (incurring a 15–25 cycle penalty on modern cores) and data-dependent bitwise operations on dynamic `BitField` indices create significant pipeline stalls.
+SIMD (AVX2/NEON) helps a lot during the initial grid scanning, but is nearly useless in the extraction and tracing phase.

+#### ⚙️ The 2016 FPGA Advantage
-- **FPGA Advantage:** The 2016 Spartan-6 implementation used a hardware Finite State Machine and Block RAM, evaluating neighbor states with minimal latency and perfect determinism.
-Even at ~166 MHz, it achieved outstanding efficiency in the core loop.
+The 2016 Spartan-6 implementation used a hardware Finite State Machine (FSM) and dedicated Block RAM (BRAM), evaluating neighbor states instantly with minimal latency and perfect determinism.
+Even running at a modest ~166 MHz, it achieved outstanding efficiency in the core loop.

-**The 2026 Reality:**
+The FPGA version utilized massive hardware parallelism, processing bitfields instantly via dedicated BRAM. *The original FPGA implementation demonstrated that the algorithm maps efficiently to hardware because of its regular grid-based data flow and compact BitField representation.*

+#### 🔄 Architectural Shift: From Hardware Pipelines to Commodity Software
+The modern C++ implementation preserves the same memory-efficient architecture while targeting commodity CPUs and SBCs.
+However, transitioning to modern C++ on general-purpose CPUs introduces critical microarchitectural differences (cache hierarchy, memory walls, and heavy dependency on branch prediction).

+While pure FPS on a 2022 laptop or an ARM SBC might currently seem lower than the dedicated 2016 hardware pipeline, the trade-off shifts the value to **extreme maintainability, rapid integration, and deployment** on low-cost single-board computers (like Orange Pi/Raspberry Pi) without requiring expensive custom FPGA tooling.

+#### 🚀 The 2026 Reality
-Thanks to aggressive grid downsampling, careful BitField design, and raw CPU clock speeds, the C++ version delivers practical real-time performance (depending on CPU, resolution, and scene complexity) on affordable SBCs.
-However, the 2016 FPGA version remains superior in raw tracing latency and timing predictability.
+Thanks to aggressive grid downsampling, careful `BitField` design, and raw CPU clock speeds, the C++ version delivers practical real-time performance (depending on CPU, resolution, and scene complexity) on affordable SBCs.

+It preserves the original philosophy of extreme efficiency born on 8-bit microcontrollers nearly 20 years ago, now running efficiently on general-purpose CPUs with AVX2 optimizations where available.
+While the 2016 FPGA version remains superior in raw tracing latency and absolute timing predictability, the 2026 rewrite brings that hard-earned efficiency to the modern software edge.

 ---